 - Don’t use less than a size of 18 points

 - Don’t over use italics

-- Don’t use more than 2 fonts per slide
+- Don’t use more than 2 different fonts per slide

 - Keep the fonts consistent